No. 23 Provisions governing the conduct of senators in debate (PDF 80KB)

 - senators informing the senator concerned if they intend to make an adverse reference to them in debate.

-Once a senator has been given the call, he or she may be interrupted only by another senator taking a point of order (or privilege), or drawing attention to the lack of a quorum (standing order 197(1)).
+Once a senator has been given the call, they may be interrupted only by another senator taking a point of order, or drawing attention to the lack of a quorum (standing order 197(1)).
 In these cases, the Chair must attend to the point of order immediately or have the bells rung to form a quorum (standing orders 197(3) and 52(3)).
 The time taken to deal with a point of order or form a quorum does not come out of the speaking time of the interrupted senator or (unless the Senate is operating under a limitation of debate under standing order 142 with a fixed concluding time) out of the total time available for the debate (standing orders 197(6) and 52(7)).

 The rules protecting senators against interruption except in specified circumstances are also the basis for the protection against interjections.
 While Chairs exercise discretion and may allow interjections which enhance the debate, the Chair must protect senators against interjections if they so request.
 A senator with the call has the right to be heard.
 Hansard does not record interjections unless they are replied to or acknowledged by the senator speaking.